ash/raku-course/essentials/running-programs/from-ide/index.md

 The running facility sits behind the `Run` menu item.
 Follow [the instructions](https://commaide.com/docs/running) on the Comma website to set the IDE up before the first run of the program.

 {% include nav.html %}

-💪 Or jump directly to [the exercises to this section](../exercises).